Bod9001/DockerFileForAMDAIWin/README.md

 and then you should be connected to the UI

 if you got the model installed the and everything setup it should work! have fun

+## How to steps for forge_ui

+now, open a terminal in /wsl_2_rocm_docker_win and run docker file (if you haven't Built it already)

+docker build -t wsl_2_rocm_docker_win .

+wait for it to finish ( this may take a while )

+and then,

+go to /forge_ui and do

+docker build -t forge_ui .

+wait for it to finish ( this may take a while )

+Load up a ubuntu wsl instance,

+connect to it using the terminal , searching for ubuntu should bring up the terminal in Windows

+and now, go to WSL2_set_up ( why? because for some reason if you don't run a normal docker then, run the one with the GPU Pass through  it bugs out weirdly and says it can't find the GPU )

+then run

+( remembering you have set up the docker integration )

+sudo docker compose up

+wait for it to download and when it says it's running in docker desktop then press

+ctrl+c to exit out of it (or close  in docker desktop )

+go to

+and then navigate to the compose in forge_ui and do

+sudo docker compose up

+(it will download a few extra requirements since not quite sure how to pin them down)

+and then it should load up,

+you need to then get the internal IP of your wsl container

+wsl --list --verbose

+then pick out the name for the one you're running the Docker compose on

+wsl -d ```<DistributionName>``` hostname -I

+that should give you an IP then simply do ```http://<foundIP>:7860/```

+and then you should be connected to the UI

+then have fun!